Murderous cult leader Charles Manson dies at 83

 "I am the devil, and the devil always has a bald head," Manson declared.

 In the years that followed, Manson — inmate B-33920 — gave several interviews, including one in 1987 at San Quentin State Prison, parts of which MSNBC aired 20 years later.
 Then, in 2014, it was revealed that Manson and Afton Elaine "Star" Burton, 26, who had been visiting him in prison for at least nine years, were engaged.
-But the wedding license expired a year later without a marriage ceremony's having taken place.
+But the wedding license expired a year later without a marriage ceremony taking place.

 By law, Manson was required to have a parole hearing every seven years.
 But it was such a given that Manson would never be allowed to leave prison that he stopped attending them.